boxyhq/website/docs/terminus/overview.md

 ### Flexible and easy to use​

 - Designed to work with most advanced encryption mechanisms - currently supporting AES, more to come
-- Integrate with your existing logic and separate your highly sensible data with ease
+- Integrate with your existing logic and separate your highly sensitive data with ease
 - Define your encryption models representing your business requirements in a visual no-code-way
 - One-click deployment of new encryption strategies